 "Since 1995, most tropical seasons have been more active than the long-term averages, due to warmer Atlantic Ocean temperatures," said WSI seasonal forecaster Todd Crawford.
 "We do not see any reason why this active regime will not continue in 2008.
 The current La Nina event, which will likely decay this spring, should leave behind a wind shear environment that is favorable for the development of tropical systems in the summer and fall of 2008."

 WSI predicted 15 named storms and eight hurricanes, including four intense hurricanes, prior to the start of the 2007 hurricane season.
-Like most forecasters, WSI's preseason prediction was somewhat higher than the numbers the season actually produced: 15 named storms and six hurricanes, including two intense hurricanes -- with only one minor hurricane, Humberto, making landfall in the United States.
+Like most forecasters, WSI's preseason prediction was somewhat higher than the numbers the season actually produced: 15 named storms and six hurricanes, including two intense hurricanes -- with only one minor hurricane, Humberto, making landfall in the United States (see related story).
 In an Aug.
 14 update, WSI reduced its forecast numbers to 14 named storms and six hurricanes including three intense hurricanes.

 The CSU hurricane forecast team also predicted a 60% chance that at least one major hurricane will make landfall on the U.S. coastline this year.
 The long-term average probability is 52%.
 For the U.S. East Coast, including the Florida peninsula, the probability of an intense hurricane making landfall is 37%; for the Gulf Coast from the Florida Panhandle west to Brownsville, in southernmost Texas, the probability is 36%, it said.

-At the conclusion of the 2007 hurricane season, scientists with the National Oceanic and Atmospheric Administration (NOAA) said they were reviewing a set of dynamic weather patterns to understand why there was lower-than-expected hurricane activity in the Atlantic Basin (see Daily GPI, Nov.
-30, 2007).
+At the conclusion of the 2007 hurricane season, scientists with the National Oceanic and Atmospheric Administration (NOAA) said they were reviewing a set of dynamic weather patterns to understand why there was lower-than-expected hurricane activity in the Atlantic Basin (see NGI, Dec.
+3, 2007).
 The United States was "largely spared" from significant landfalling storms, but "several noteworthy events took place, including two back-to-back Category 5 hurricanes hitting Central America and the rapid near-shore intensification of the single U.S. landfalling hurricane," NOAA noted.
-Like the WSI and CSU teams, NOAA had forecast above-average hurricane activity at the beginning of the 2007 season (see Daily GPI, May 23, 2007) before eventually trimming its storm prediction.
+Like the WSI and CSU teams, NOAA had forecast above-average hurricane activity at the beginning of the 2007 season (see NGI, May 28, 2007) before eventually trimming its storm prediction.